-On September 1, 2013, we entered into an agreement (the "Sponsored Research Agreement") with St. Jude Children's Research Hospital ("St. Jude"), pursuant to which St. Jude will undertake a research program with respect to RE-024.
-As consideration for the research program, we are obligated to pay fees to St. Jude on a specified timeline.
-The Sponsored Research Agreement will continue for a period of two years unless earlier terminated (i) by St. Jude if we fail to meet our material obligations under the agreement and do not cure such failure, (ii) by us if the principal investigator for the research program is unable to supervise the research program and is not satisfactorily replaced by St. Jude, or (iii) by us if St. Jude fails to meet its material obligations under the agreement and does not cure such failure.
+Effective October 1, 2013, we entered into the SRA with St. Jude, pursuant to which St. Jude will undertake a research program with respect to RE-024.
+As consideration for the research program, we are obligated to pay an aggregate of \$780,674 in fees to St. Jude on a specified timeline, of which \$195,168.50 has been paid as of the date hereof.
+Pursuant to the SRA, we granted St. Jude a non-exclusive, royalty-free research license to any compounds or products that we provide to St. Jude in connection with the research program, solely for academic research purposes.
+St. Jude is not permitted to license or sublicense such compounds or products or commercially exploit them in any manner.
+The SRA will continue for a period of two years unless earlier terminated (i) by St. Jude if we fail to meet our material obligations under the agreement and do not cure such failure, (ii) by us if the principal investigator for the research program is unable to supervise the research program and is not satisfactorily replaced by St. Jude, or (iii) by us if St. Jude fails to meet its material obligations under the agreement and does not cure such failure.